-Juvenescence Limited is a British Virgin Islands-based holding company that invests in human ageing and longevity.
-Juvenescence believes that recent scientific and medical advances will enable the development of therapeutics that meaningful extend human healthspan and eventually lifespan.
-A meaningful increase in lifespan in our already ageing world will have profound implications on all sectors of society, and in particular healthcare, education, insurance and leisure.
-We aim to make investments both in therapeutics that address ageing and age-related illnesses and in complementary businesses that will benefit as people continue to live longer.
+Juvenescence Limited is a British Virgin Islands-based holding company that will invest and work with management or scientist to develop products to prolong an active healthy lifespan.
+Juvenescence believes that recent scientific and medical advances will enable the development of therapeutics that meaningful extend human health-span and eventually lifespan.
+A meaningful increase in lifespan in our already ageing world will have profound positive implications on all sectors of society, and in particular healthcare, education, insurance and leisure.
+The Team has a long history of successfully developing drugs for a variety of pathologies.
+This expertise is now focused on therapies for all people to live healthy longer.

 Juvenescence was founded in 2017 by Jim Mellon, Dr. Greg Bailey, Dr. Declan Doogan, Anthony Chow, and Alexander Pickett.
 The Juvenescence team have a long and successful track record in drug development, new company creation, academic licensing, and biotech investment.
-Juvenescence pursues a mixed investment strategy, investing in both new and established companies fitting our investment theme.
+Juvenescence pursues compelling products that will meet this unmet clinical need.
 Juvenescence provides its portfolio companies with substantial operational and strategic support.
-We partner with the entrepreneurs we finance in order to give their businesses or therapeutics the greatest chance of clinical, regulatory, and commercial success.
+We partner and finance entrepreneurs, scientists or institutions in order to give their businesses or therapeutics the greatest chance of clinical, regulatory, and commercial success.

 Jim Mellon is a British entrepreneur, philanthropist and investor with interests in several industries.
 He studied PPE at Oxford University, and then began his investment career in Asia and the US, where he worked for two fund management companies, GT Management and Thornton & Co.
 He established his own business in 1991, which today has two components: a listed fund management company, Charlemagne Capital Limited and an Asian investment group, Regent Pacific Group Limited.